badeend/Result/docs/index.md

 - Authentication and authorization,
 - and more ...

-`Result<TValue, TFailure>` represents the result of a fallible operation as a first class value.
-A result can be in one of two states: "success" or "failure".
-Both states have an associated payload of type `TValue` or `TFailure` respectively.
+`Result<TValue, TError>` represents the result of a fallible operation as a first class value.
+A result can be in one of two states: "success" or "error".
+Both states have an associated payload of type `TValue` or `TError` respectively.

 ## Installation